solbach/pioneer3-model/README.md

 # pioneer3-model
-The JTL Version of Pioneer 3
+A 3D Model of ActivMedia Robotics Pioneer 3 as used at JTL

+ * modeled in Blender